WHAT IS ENTROPY?

 First, to burn the cards, you apply activation energy by means of lighting a match to it.
 The cards would then catch fire and burn spontaneously.
 The cards made of paper have potential chemical energy.
 Burning objects causes the potential energy in the materials to change.
 Some of the energy is transformed into thermal enery and dispersed into the atmosphere.
 Entropy is said to have increased.
 And overall, the burning of the set of cards adds to the increase in Entropy in the universe slightly.
 So, the more people burn cards, the more entropy is increased in the universe!

 When energy is dispersed, useful energy is turned into unusable energy.
-So if you burn a pack of cards, the bonds in the molecules of cards are broken and some new molecules like carbon dioxide and water vapor are made.
+So if you burn a pack of cards, the bonds in the molecules of the cards are broken and some new molecules like carbon dioxide and water vapor are made.
 The heat produced from the process escapes into the atmosphere.
 Eventually, no more burning takes place.
 The cards become ashes and the temperature of the ashes become the same temperature as the atmosphere.
 Eventually, the differential temperature between the cards and surrounding air evens out and thermal energy movement ceases.
 Heat can only move from a place of higher temperature to lower temperature.
 If everything is at the same temperature, then heat energy cannot transfer.
 At this point you can say work is done – completed!
 And equilibrium is reached and you won’t need to call the fireman out to kill the fire.

 A good explanation for Entropy: http://www.theguardian.com/science/2013/dec/01/what-is-the-second-law-of-thermodynamics

 You can see now that usable energy decreases, unusable energy increases.
 The amount of unusable energy generated as a result of the process is related to Entropy.
 So Entropy increases when the amount of unusable energy increases.

-If you burn a stack of cards, no matter how long you wait, the chances of the cards becoming “unburn” will never ever happen.
+For the burned cards, no matter how long you wait, the chances of them becoming “unburn” will never ever happen.
 Energy cannot flow back into the ashes to make the cards whole again by a natural process.
 The probability to reverse the process by itself is zero.